albacoto/PROJECT-with-PacBio-HiFi-data/README.md

 ### The task is to develop software based on Pysam to detect a raw set of specific types of insertions and deletions and then filter these to get a highly confident set.

+--> *Pysam is a Python package for reading, manipulating, and writing genomics data such as SAM/BAM/CRAM and VCF/BCF files*

-You should use the human testis data set “ob007_kinetics_diploid.bam”.
-You can subsequently also test your code on the “carl_kinetics_diploid.bam” data set to see if it is different between humans and chimpanzees.
+You should use the human testis data set *“ob007_kinetics_diploid.bam”*.
+You can subsequently also test your code on the *“carl_kinetics_diploid.bam”* data set to see if it is different between humans and chimpanzees.

 We can find it in the directory: ```/home/albacoto/TopicsInBioinformatics/data ```

-- The carl_kinetics_diploid.bam data file is HiFi data from a chimp testis biopsi that includes kinetics information.
-It is aligned to the reference genome carl_diploid.fa that was assembled from the same data
-- The ob007_kinetics_diploid.bam is a HiFi data set from a human testis biopsi and includes both kinetics information and other tags such as the number of subreads supporting the called base pair for each position.
-It was aligned to the ob007_diploid.fa reference genome assmbled from the same data
+- The *ob007_kinetics_diploid.bam* is a HiFi data set from a human testis biopsi and includes both kinetics information and other tags such as the number of subreads supporting the called base pair for each position.
+It was aligned to the ob007_diploid.fa reference genome assmbled from the same data.
+- The *carl_kinetics_diploid.bam* data file is HiFi data from a chimp testis biopsi that includes kinetics information.
+It is aligned to the reference genome carl_diploid.fa that was assembled from the same data.

 ### The output should be a Table with the position in the contig, quality of base pairs, and size of the event.

+I will develop the software based on Pysam through a jupyter notebook.